MTV 90s

-MTV 90s is an outgoing international music television channel from Paramount International Networks that plays music videos from 1990 until 1999.
-The channel is available in Europe, the Middle East, North Africa, and parts of Southeast Asia (excluding Malaysia), and is a commercial-free network.
+MTV 90s was an international music television channel from Paramount International Networks that played music videos from 1990 until 1999.
+The channel was available in Europe, the Middle East, North Africa, and parts of Southeast Asia (excluding Malaysia), and was a commercial-free network.

 History

 2016 pop-up channel

 From 27 May to 24 June 2016, MTV 90s was originally broadcast as a temporary pop-up channel in the United Kingdom and Ireland, which it replaced MTV Classic during that time period.
 The idents and promos from the pop-up channel would later be reused four years later, when MTV 90s was launched as a standalone channel in Europe on 5 October 2020.

 History

 MTV 90s was launched as a dedicated channel in Europe on 5 October 2020 at 05:00 CET, replacing MTV Rocks.